valancej/documentation/_pro/builds-and-configuration/image-registries.md

 ### Generating Credentials On OSX

-**Note that if you are using Mac OSX** current version of Docker store credentials in the OSX keychain rather than in a configuration file.
-To get the appropriate authentication file on OSX, you will need to remove the `credsStore` line from Docker's `config.json`, re-run `docker login` and it use the values it then generates in your updated `dockercfg`.
+**Note that if you are using Mac OSX** current version of Docker stores credentials in the OSX keychain rather than in a configuration file.
+To get the appropriate authentication file on OSX, you will need to remove the `credsStore` line from Docker's `config.json`, re-run `docker login` and then use the values it then generates in your updated `dockercfg`.

 ### Pushing to Quay.io